bonzonlu/Teaching-HEIGVD-RES-2020-Labo-HTTPInfra/README.md

 ![traefik_quickstart_diagram](doc/traefik_quickstart_diagram.png)

 For this step, we will deviate from the webcasts, follow our own path and use a cool tool called [Traefik](https://docs.traefik.io/) which is (as described in their own terms) *an open-source Edge Router that makes publishing our services a fun and easy experience*.
 It is also natively compliant with Docker.
-We will reuse the Docker containers created in [step 3](#step-3-reverse-proxy-with-apache-static-configuration) but avoid the hassle of hardcoding manual IP adresses or creating scripts.
+We will reuse the Docker containers created in [step 3](#step-3-reverse-proxy-with-apache-static-configuration) but avoid the hassle of hardcoding manual IP addresses or creating scripts.

 ### Setup

-As stated in the [possible improvements section in step 3](#possible-improvements), Docker-compose is the tool we're going to use, and it is built in MacOS Docker Desktop.
+As stated in the [possible improvements section in step 3](#possible-improvements), Docker-compose is the tool we're going to use.
+Depending on how you use Docker on your system, you might have to install `docker-compose`.
+If you're using Docker Desktop for MacOS or Windows, it's built in so you won't need to install it.
+If you're running Linux, you'll have to install it.
+You can have a look [here](https://docs.docker.com/compose/install/) to see how to install it.

-> TODO : add a comment about Linux availability of Docker-compose ? ^^^^^

 So first off we are going to create a simple `docker-compose.yml` file listing our services :